marina601/discover-malta/TESTING.md

 - Edit Profile Page
   - During testing I have accross a phone number input field which was accepting charactes instead of numbers, due to the model field being saved as a `CharField`, I have  solved this is issue by adding a validation check in forms.py and converting the `phone_number` field into `integer` and dispalaying validation errors to the user.

+- View Reviews
+  - During testing found that the created and updated date was not displaying under the correct condition, due to modifying the date output in the template.
+Fix it by comparing the 2 dates explicitly
+     - `{% if review.updated_at|date:"M d, Y" != review.created_at|date:"M d, Y" %}`